 Storage

-Store Chewy Pumpkin Cookies in an airtight container at room temperature for up to 3 days.
-For longer storage, refrigerate them for up to 5 days or freeze for up to 2 months.
+- Store in an airtight container at room temperature for up to 3 days, refrigerate for up to 5 days, or freeze for up to 2 months.

-If freezing, place cooled cookies in a single layer on a baking sheet until solid, then transfer to a freezer bag.
-Let them thaw at room temperature before serving.
+- To freeze, place cooled cookies in a single layer until solid, then transfer to a freezer bag.
+Thaw at room temperature before serving.

 Chewy Pumpkin Sugar Cookies